 Chinese restaurant in a small side street just off Leicester Square.
-According to a sign seen in the window in April 2009, dim sum is served noon-5pm Mon-Sat and 11am-5pm Sun.

 The frontage is quite small, but the building goes back a fair distance and there are tables on at least three floors (a lift goes between some if not all of them).
 Although there's not much natural light inside except for right at the front, the place has been fairly well lit throughout on both our (lunchtime) visits.

 Scallop cheung fun (£3) weren't bad; the scallops were good, but the wrappers were a little thick.
 Scallop dumplings (£2.40) also had a good flavour.
 Vietnamese spring rolls (£2.20) were nothing special.
 Fried turnip paste (£2.10) had a good browned crust on it and a decent texture.
 Spicy tripe (£2.10) wasn't particularly spicy, but it was certainly tasty.
 We were intrigued enough by the char siu croquettes (£2.10) to give them a try; they turned out to be small pastries rather than actual croquettes, but they were pretty good, served warm with a generous filling of flavourful pork wrapped in a good, properly flaky pastry.
 (Note: prices given here may not be current — see below.)

 Service was efficient; tea was brought to the table the moment we sat down, our teapot was refilled assiduously during our meal, and our food all arrived quickly.
 Our final bill was around £14/head for more than enough food (14 dishes) plus tea.
 It wasn't clear whether this included a tip or not, since it wasn't itemised — but adding up the prices afterwards revealed that either they applied a 15% tip without telling us, or the prices in the menu displayed in the window photo of menu were out of date.